Awannaphasch2016/PaperSummary/Combining Graph Neural Networks and Spatio-temporal Disease Models to Predict COVID-19 Cases in Germany?.md

         * Epistenmic uncertainty
             * the higher the infection rate was tin the previous week, higher the rpedictions are the upcoming week
                 * [18] identified this feature as a principal driver of the structured model part of our model
+* [18]
+    * shows that Gini index of meeting probability attribution proved to be a primary driver of the infection rates.
 #frequently asked question
 * does the facebook user's data represent the actual population?
     * what is the age distibution of Facebook user?